seanhagen/jane-code-challenge/README.md

 [make](https://www.gnu.org/software/make/manual/make.html), which is fine, but magefiles let us do so much more.
 Also Makefiles are a pain to read.

-There are a few other commands that are required, but running a mage will check for the required commands, and give you the URL that tells you how to install the missing tool if required.
+There are a few other tools that are required, but running `mage` will check for the required tools, and give you the URL with instructions on how to install the tool if it's missing.

 # Getting A Binary